1 November 2018

 • Further Visualization for Power BI training course (1 day) where you learn to maximise Power BI’s features to create outstanding visuals – See our Power BI Visualization training course outline

-• Power BI training course (2 days) where you learn the fundamentals of this popular set of Microsoft business intelligence tools – See our Power BI training course outline
+• Power BI training course (2 days) where you learn the fundamentals of this popular set of Microsoft business intelligence tools – See our Power BI Course outline

 • Beyond the Basics Power BI training course (4 days) where you learn to create stunning visuals and complex calculations in DAX – See our Advanced Power BI training course outline